-It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to sleep in once in a while or working on that project I've been putting off (aka, this blog).
+It can also make room for more time and energy to give to the things I might rather be doing, like enjoying a Saturday morning to sleep or working on that project I'd been putting off (like this blog).

 6. Strengthened Relationships

 When I let go of the expectations and pressures of what milestone society thinks I'm supposed to be at in life, I also let go of the competitive jealousy over other people reaching their goals or getting that great job (whether I knew I was doing this or not).

-As I let go of judgements of myself and others I began authentically connecting with people instead, which is where my happiness started to flourish.
+As I let go of judgements of myself and others I began authentically connecting with people instead, which is where happiness flourishes.
 A clearer mind and less time spent on shopping and cleaning meant more opportunities to spend time with the people I love and care for.